spito/testing/README.md

 ### Provided macros

  * `TEST(name)` - Defines test and its name.
- * `SUBTEST(name)` - Defines subtest within the test.
+ * `SUBTEST("name")` - Defines subtest within the test.
 Each subtest is executed separately and eventualy in its own process.
  * `REPEATED_SUBTEST(name, count)` - Defines subtest which is run `count`-times.
 Do not mix with the `SUBTEST()` in the same `TEST()`.
  * `SUBTEST_NO` - A number of current subtest iteration in the `REPEATED_SUBTEST()`.
  * `ASSERT(condition)` - Check if the condition is non-zero.
 If not, aborts the test.